 AIP triggers

-Attacks are usually due to the additive effects of several exacerbating factors, including:
+Attacks are usually due to the additive effects of several exacerbating factors, including:1,2

-• After ovulation and during the last part of the menstrual cycle when progesterone levels are high2
+• After ovulation and during the last part of the menstrual cycle when progesterone levels are high

-• Reduced food intake, often in an effort to lose weight2
+• Reduced food intake, often in an effort to lose weight

 All patients should be counseled about avoiding potential triggers for acute attacks and monitored regularly for the development of long‑term complications.3